John Bingham, 7th Earl of Lucan: Bankruptcy and estate

-Aftermath and reported sightings
+Aftermath and developments

-The last confirmed sighting of Lucan was at about 1:15 am on 8 November 1974 as he exited the driveway of the Maxwell-Scott property in Stoop's Ford Corsair, and his ultimate fate remains a mystery.
+The last confirmed sighting of Lucan was by Susan Maxwell-Scott as he left the Maxwell-Scott property in Stoop's Ford Corsair, and his fate is unknown.
 Ranson initially claimed that Lucan had "done the honourable thing" and "fallen on his own sword", a view repeated by many of Lucan's friends, including Aspinall, who said that he believed that the earl was guilty of Rivett's murder and that he had committed suicide by scuttling his motorboat and jumping into the English Channel with a stone tied to his body.
 Lady Lucan believed that her husband had killed himself "like the nobleman he was".

 Ranson later changed his view, explaining that he considered it more likely that suicide was far from Lucan's thoughts, that a drowning at sea was implausible, and that the earl had moved to southern Africa.
 A detective who led a new investigation into Lucan's disappearance 32 years after the murder told the Telegraph that "the evidence points towards the fact that Lord Lucan left the country and lived abroad for a number of years".
 Susan Maxwell-Scott told author John Pearson that Lucan might have been helped out of the country by shadowy underground financiers before being judged too great a risk, killed, and buried in Switzerland.
 Advertising executive Jeremy Scott proposed a similar theory, as he was familiar with some of the Clermont Set.

-Lucan's disappearance has captivated the public's imagination for decades, with thousands of sightings reported around the world.
-One of the earliest such sightings occurred shortly after the murder, but it turned out to be British politician John Stonehouse who had attempted to fake his own death.
+Lucan's disappearance has captivated the public's imagination for decades, with alleged sightings reported around the world.
+One of the earliest such sightings occurred shortly after the murder, but it turned out to be British politician John Stonehouse, who had attempted to fake his own death.
 The police travelled to France in June the following year to hunt another lead, to no avail.
 A sighting in Colombia turned out to be an American businessman.

-John Miller, a bounty hunter who previously kidnapped fugitive train robber Ronnie Biggs, claimed to have captured the earl in 1982 but was later exposed by the News of the World as a hoaxer.
+John Miller, a bounty hunter who had previously kidnapped fugitive train robber Ronnie Biggs, claimed to have captured the earl in 1982, but was later exposed by the News of the World as a hoaxer.
 In 2003, a former Scotland Yard detective thought that he had tracked the earl to Goa, India, but the man whom he traced was actually Barry Halpin, a folk singer from Merseyside.
 In 2007, reporters in New Zealand interviewed a homeless British expatriate who neighbours claimed was the missing earl.

 George Bingham responded to claims that the two eldest Lucan children were sent to Gabon in the early 1980s so that their father might secretly watch them "from a distance" and denied ever visiting the country.
 Lady Lucan dismissed the newspaper claims of sightings as "nonsense", reiterating that her husband "was not the sort of Englishman to cope abroad".

-Lady Lucan died by suicide on 26 September 2017.
+George and his sister Lady Camilla are not convinced that their father was responsible for Rivett's death.